-Nibbles and Bytes started as a simple little blog over at Blogger.com way back in April 2004.
+Nibbles and Bytes started as a simple little blog over at Blogger.com back in April 2004.
 Over the years, I posted intermittently, with lengthy periods when the blog was pretty much neglected as I worked on other, more pressing projects.

 All the reviews, tips and ideas on this site are presented in good faith and reflect my own experience of the topics discussed.
 But, of course, your mileage may vary.
-I cannot guarantee that your experience will always mirror my own.
+Obviously, I simply cannot guarantee that your experience will always mirror my own.